“#2 Psycho. Can you ever feel safe in a shower again? I think there may have been a film adaptation by Alfred Hitchcock.”

 The next scene flashes back to the day before.
 Mary Crane is a 27-year-old secretary who’s having to endure the lure of a big-bucks land speculator in the real estate office where she works.
 The speculator, Tommy Cassidy, casually slaps down 40K in front of her to pay for a house for his daughter as a wedding present.
 She’s told by her boss to take the money to the bank.

 But it’s Friday and Mary has some other ideas.
-She met Sam Loomis on a cruise (she won the trip in a contest) some years before and they’re planning on getting married.
+She met Sam Loomis on a cruise (won the trip in a contest) some years before and they’re planning on getting married.
 Sam owns a hardware store in another part of the state, but he’s forced to live in the back room of it.
 When he inherited the store from his father, he also inherited the debts.
 Sam is determined to pay off the bills and save up for the future, but it will take time.
 And Mary is tired of waiting.

 Knowing she’ll have a weekend head start, Mary takes the cash and flees town.
 She manages to exchange cars along the way until she decides it’s time to take a rest.
 And where better to chill than an isolated motel off the main highway?
-It just so happens to be Norman Bates’ Motel.
+It just so happens to be Norman Bates’ motel.

 Much of the novel is written from Norman Bates’ point-of-view.
-Not in first person mode, but in third, as if Bloch was staring over Bates’ shoulder as he went about his daily routine.
+Not in first person mode, but in third, as if Bloch was staring over Bates’ shoulder as the man went about his daily routine.
 Bloch would later claim the book was inspired by the Ed Gein case.
 The writing is crisp, showing Bloch’s skill as a professional writer.

 For a sample, here is one of the most chilling accounts of child abuse I’ve ever encountered: